Thirteen engagements.

 What we built

 A full-stack engagement covering site rebuild, performance optimisation, and marketing infrastructure.
-We rebuilt the storefront for speed and conversion — faster load times, better mobile UX, improved checkout flow — then aligned their acquisition channels to the improved funnel so paid traffic could actually perform.
+We rebuilt the storefront for speed and conversion — faster load times, better mobile UX, streamlined checkout flow — then aligned their acquisition channels to the improved funnel so paid traffic could actually perform.
+Carbon-neutral shipping via Shopify Planet was preserved throughout.

 The principle